imytk/imytk.github.io/_pages/consultancy_me.md

 # Overview

 As a strategic AI consultant with a PhD in Artificial Intelligence and over 15 years of experience, I help organisations navigate the complexities of AI, machine learning, and data science.
-My mission is to translate these powerful technologies into a clear competitive advantage by bridging rigorous academic insights with practical, hands-on industry application.
-I work with you to develop custom solutions, optimise existing processes, and upskill your teams to foster a data-driven culture at all levels.
+By blending rigorous academic insights with my vast experience in the private sector, my goal is to translate these technologies into meaningful applications for your organisation.
+I work with you and your teams to develop custom solutions, optimise existing processes, and upskill your teams through training courses and workshops to foster a data-driven culture across all levels.

 I partner with both leadership and technical teams, aligning on a shared vision for AI that ensures every initiative is precisely scoped and integrated to meet your core business objectives.